Days Countdown

 Rituals and Celebrations

-- Prayer: The day begins with a congregational prayer at mosques or open prayer grounds, bringing together families and friends.
+- Prayer: The day begins with a congregational prayer held at mosques or open grounds, bringing communities together.

 Symbolism and Significance